infragravity/charts/stable/sonar-ds/README.md

 # Sonar-DS

 [Sonar](https://github.com/infragravity/charts) is a server agent written .NET Core by developers at [Infragravity](https://infragravity.com) for collecting & reporting metrics.
-This chart runs a DaemonSet of Infragravity instances to collect SQL server and WMI metrics from pods on your cluster.
-If you need to poll individual instances of infrastructure or APIs there is a `stable/sonar` chart that may be more suitable to address this scenario.
+This chart runs a DaemonSet of Infragravity instances to collect SQL server and WMI metrics from continers.
+If you need to scape metrics without redundancy, then `stable/sonar` chart that may be more suitable to address this scenario.

 ## TL;DR